-Last week, Money Pit found and posted a very cool picture that was shared with us.
-It was actually a mindblowing backyard idea: build an in-ground surround for a kiddie pool that can be removed in winter and used as a fire pit!
-We thought we’d inspire a few of you to take on a project like this over a summer weekend.
+Last summer, we posted a very cool picture on The Money Pit Facebook Page that was shared with us.
+It was actually a mind-blowing backyard idea: build an in-ground surround for a kiddie pool that can be removed in winter and used as a fire pit!
+We’d thought the post might inspire a few of you to take on a project like this over a summer weekend.
 Well, we were off by a bit – since the post went insanely viral and reached an audience that exceeded 24 million!

 The post also generated thousands of comments ranging from the overwhelming “great idea” to the cautionary “you’d burn down the house!”
 But many, many of the more than 7,000 Money Pit fans that commented just wanted to know how to build this the right way – so putting on our “reverse engineering” hats, we came up with a few tips to guide the project.